Mortgage Broker and Loan Officer

 Either a mortgage broker or a mortgage banker can help you when it's time to apply for a mortgage loan.
 As both a mortgage broker and lending officer will help you fund your new home, people frequently confuse them.
 However, it will be valuable to understand the difference between the two jobs so you have clear expectations of them during your mortgage application process.

 What is a Mortgage Broker?

 A mortgage banker (also known as an "account executive" or "loan representative") acts on behalf of the borrower to the lender.
-From selecting a loan to closing, a mortgage banker will guide a borrower through the process.
-Lenders pay their mortgage bankers a salary or commission is paid to loan officers by their employers.
+The mortgage banker will help you through the selection, processing and loan closing.
+Either a salary or commission is paid to loan officers by their employers.

 Got a Question?

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.